 The Definition When researching disability training, you may have come across different organisations describing their training as either inclusion or awareness.
 This may, on the surface, seem no more than a choice of language.
 For some trainers it may be true.
 It can often be easy to overlap disability inclusion training with disability awareness training.
 However, the similarities that I… Continue Reading Disability Inclusion vs Disability Awareness Training

 Well, the short answer is: Yes!
 Absolutely.
 Without a doubt Every single business in every single sector needs to be inclusive of disabled people: Disabled people as customers, disabled people as employees, disabled people as suppliers, disabled people as partners.
 The list goes on and on.
 By now, if you have read more than one of Celebrating Disability’s blogs, you… Continue Reading Does Your Business Really Need to be Accessible?

 Accessible toilets are not only about extra space For many of us who are disabled, the availability and accessibility of public toilets present a daily barrier.
 You will have heard about the ever growing popularity of Changing Places: a Changing Place is an evolution of an accessible toilet.
 A place where there are facilities within to support somebody who needs… Continue Reading Accessible toilets – getting it right for your customers

-Background I’ve spoken to and witnessed many training styles over the years.
+I’ve spoken to and witnessed many training styles over the years.
 Being a participant in training and seminar events has opened my eyes to different styles and models that a trainer can use to deliver a message to the people in the room.
-As a self confessed impatient person, I need constant stimulation from the people around me to… Continue Reading Celebrating Disability Training Style
+As a self confessed impatient person, I need constant stimulation from the people around me to keep… Continue Reading Celebrating Disability Training Style